jtlabsio/settings/README.md

 This package gathers values (typically used for application settings and configuration) from various sources outside of the application, and layers them together in a single output struct (supplied as an argument) for use by the application.
 This package supports [12-factor](https://12factor.net) configuration use cases to facilitate cloud-native API and application development.

 The package will first attempt to load settings from the following sources in the order arranged below:

 1. a base file (in `yaml` or `json` format)
 2. from the default values map (if provided in `ReadOptions`)
 3. from any command line provided override files (if `ArgsFileOverride` switches are defined in `ReadOptions`)
 4. from any environment override files (if `EnvOverride` and `EnvSearchPaths` are provided in `ReadOptions`)
-5. from all command line argument field specific value overrides (if `ArgsMap` is provided in `ReadOptions`)
+5. from command line arguments (auto-mapped from `arg` struct tags)
-6. from all environment variable field specific value overrides (if `VarsMap` is provided in `ReadOptions`)
+6. from environment variables (auto-mapped from `env` struct tags)
+7. from any additional manual mappings you add via `SetArgsMap` / `SetVarsMap`

 ## Installation